Advisement Within the Department of Social Sciences

 Note:The department chair will meet with all new majors prior to their being assigned an advisor, and will advise all department minors and complete all military student or VA degree checks.

-Check with the department office or in Degree Works to see your assigned advisor.
+Check with the department office or in Degree Works or the chart below to see your assigned advisor.